KaiyangZhou/Dassl.pytorch/README.md

 `$DATA` denotes the path to the dataset folder.

-To use multiple sources, namely the multi-source domain adaptation task, one just needs to add more sources to the `--source-domains` argument.
+To use multiple sources, namely the multi-source domain adaptation task, one just needs to add more sources to `--source-domains`.
 For instance, to train a source-only baseline on miniDomainNet, one can do

 ```bash
 CUDA_VISIBLE_DEVICES=0 python tools/train.py \